-- · All awardees are expected to participate in an Annual PI meeting with travel costs supported by the award. - SSI awards are anticipated to be continuing awards and funds will be released annually subject to agreed-to milestones, and based on approval by NSF and the availability of funds.
+- Awardees are expected to participate in annual PI meetings with travel costs supported by the award. - Some SSI awards are anticipated to be continuing grants, and funds will be released annually subject to agreed-to milestones, and based on approval by NSF and the availability of funds.